rickystamton/Loan-Script-Library/READMETechnical.md

 **Usage:** This can be executed manually (or via a one-time menu action) to set up the onEdit trigger.
 For example, the wrapper script provides a setupTriggers() function that calls this.
 When run, Google will ask for authorization to set up triggers if not already granted.
 After running, any edit on the sheet will fire the library’s onEdit as described above.
 Normally, you would call createOnEditTrigger() once after setting up the sheet for the first time.

 ### createLoanScheduleMenu()

-**Description:** Adds a custom menu to the Google Sheets UI for loan schedule actions.
-The menu is typically called "Loan Tools" (or similar) and contains items to generate the schedule, insert an unscheduled payment row, and recalculate balances.
+Description: Adds a custom menu to the Google Sheets UI for loan schedule actions.
+The menu is typically labeled "Loan Tools" (or similar) and contains items to generate the schedule, insert an unscheduled payment row, recalculate balances, and recast the remaining schedule.
 This function uses the SpreadsheetApp UI service to create the menu and link each item to the corresponding function.
-For example, menu items like "Generate Schedule" → generateLoanSchedule, "Add Unscheduled Payment" → insertUnscheduledPaymentRow, and "Recalculate Balances" → recalcAll().
+For example, menu items like **"Generate Schedule" → generateLoanSchedule**, **"Add Unscheduled Payment" → insertUnscheduledPaymentRow**, **"Recalculate Balances" → recalcAll()**, and **"Recast Loan" → recastLoan** are added under the "Loan Tools" menu.

-**Parameters:** None.
+Parameters: None.
-**Returns:** None.
+Returns: None.
 The menu is added to the spreadsheet’s interface.
-**Usage:** This function should be called on spreadsheet open.
-In practice, the wrapper’s onOpen trigger calls LoanScriptLibrary.createLoanScheduleMenu() to build the menu for the user.
-If implementing without the wrapper, one could use a bound script’s onOpen to call this library function.
+Usage: This function should be called when the spreadsheet is opened.
+In practice, the wrapper’s **onOpen** trigger calls `LoanScriptLibrary.createLoanScheduleMenu()` to build the menu for the user.
+(If implementing without the provided wrapper, a bound script’s onOpen could call this library function to achieve the same result.)

 # SummaryPage.js – Loan Summary Sheet Script